-An important part of being a professional is self assessment.
-Nurses regularly reflect on their practice and ask themselves where they're performing well and also what they'd like to improve.
+An important part of being a health professional is self-assessment.
+Nurses regularly reflect on their practice and ask themselves what they're doing well and what they'd like to improve.

 Nurses continue this reflection throughout the year by focusing on the standards that have specific relevance to their practice.
-For instance, a nurse working on a new unit with an unfamiliar charting system might review the Documentation practice standard to ensure they are familiar with the principles.
-Another might refer to the Professional Standards relevant to their designation to confirm the standards of ethical behaviour expected of nurses.
+For instance, a nurse working on a new unit with an unfamiliar charting system may review the Documentation practice standard to ensure they are familiar with the principles.
+Another might refer to the professional standards relevant to their designation to confirm the standards of ethical behaviour expected of nurses.

 All practising registrants interested in QA support are encouraged to contact us: